 Who has time to wait around for their car to charge?
-For plug-in hybrid vehicles, this isn't as great of an issue since they can run on gas as well.
-However, for fully electric vehicles, there is no other option but to recharge.
+This isn't as great of an issue for plug-in hybrid vehicles that also run on gas or EV owners with a charging setup at home.
+However, for many drivers there is no other option but to recharge at a public spot.

 Fortunately, the availability of DC charging stations is expanding.
 These stations can recharge a battery pack to 80% in around 20-30 minutes.
 However, not all electric vehicles are fitted for DC and require additional equipment for compatibility.
 As electric vehicles become more widely adopted, DC charging will more than likely become standard.

 Since vehicle charging specs are not universal, charging compatibility and charge time data need to be easily accessible when researching and comparing PHEVs and EVs.